AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 >[!NOTE]
 >
->Derived fields are managed at a Connection level in CJA.
+>Derived fields are managed at a Connection level in Customer Journey Analytics.
 Any change made to a derived field in any of the Data views associated with that Connection applies across all these associated Data views.